Adiga-Nachiketh/Customer-Segmentation-using-K-Means-Clustering/README.md

 ### 4. **Conclusion**:
    - The project successfully segmented customers into clusters that can help businesses better understand customer behavior.
    - These insights can be applied in marketing, customer relationship management, and targeted promotions.

-## Usage

-To run this project:
-1. Open the notebook `Customer_Segmentation_KMeans.ipynb` in Google Colab or Jupyter Notebook.
-2. Execute the cells in order to see the data preprocessing, model training, and cluster visualization steps.

 ## Contributing